dvorberg/tsearch2-synonym-dicts/README.md

     WITH german_plurals, german_hunspell, pg_catalog.german_stem;
 ```

-The linguistic data was extracted from [Wiktionary Project](http://wiktionary.org) data dumps using the SQL and Python scripts in this repository.
+The linguistic data was extracted from [Wiktionary Project](http://wiktionary.org) XML data using the SQL and Python scripts in this repository.

 ### “Irregular” German Plurals